root-project/root/tree/ntuple/v7/doc/architecture.md

 A `TFile` does not take ownership of any `RNTuple` objects.

-When reading data, RNTuple uses the `RRawFile` class unless a `TFile` is explicitly enforced (e.g. for reading from a `TMemFile`).
+When reading data, RNTuple uses the `RMiniFile` and `RRawFile` classes to open a given storage path and find the `RNTuple` anchor.
+When creating a `RNTupleReader` from an existing anchor object, RNTuple uses `RRawFile` only for files of dynamic type `TFile`, `TDavixFile`, and `TNetXNGFile`.
-The `RRawFile` owns its own file descriptor and does not interfere with `TFile` objects concurrently reading the file.
+In either case, the `RRawFile` owns its own file descriptor and does not interfere with `TFile` objects concurrently reading the file.
+For anchors from files of other dynamic type, including all other `TFile` subclasses, the file is wrapped in a `RRawFileTFile` and access is shared.

 On-Disk Encoding
 ----------------